MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/configuring-feature-tool.md

 Enabling this setting causes package files to be downloaded every time they are acquired.
 To reduce network bandwidth usage, it is recommended to leave this option disabled.

-By default, previously acquired package files are not redownloaded.
+By default, previously acquired package files aren't re-downloaded.

 ### Package cache